Instruction-Following Pruning for Large Language Models: Experiment

 \paragraph{Scaling behavior of dense models and {\alg}} We illustrate the scaling behavior of dense LLMs (without pruning) and our {\alg} method in relation to model size (total number of parameters) in Figure~\ref{fig: scaling}.
 In our approach, we consistently activate 3B parameters across LLMs with varying numbers of total parameters.
 In general, increasing the size of the LLM leads to performance improvements.
 This trend is especially clear on Math, coding, and MMLU tasks, where {\alg} achieves performance levels close to the upper bound.
 In contrast, we observe less performance gain on the AlpacaEval dataset, suggesting an opportunity for improvement and/or better understanding of the scaling behavior in future work.

 \paragraph{Interpretability of parameter selection} In this section, we examine the parameter pruning and selection patterns across different domains and visualize the similarities between them.
 We measure the similarity between two pruned models based on their \textit{overlap rate}, defined as the proportion of parameters commonly activated by both models.
+More details of the implementation can be found in Appendix \ref{app: overlap}.
 We perform this analysis of {\alg} using our 6B$\rightarrow$3B model.
 We include the following datasets as our testing domains.
 For math, we use GSM8K and the college mathematics subset from MMLU (denoted as MMLU-Math).
 For computer science, we use the college computer science subset from MMLU (denoted as MMLU-CS) and Code-Alpaca~\citep{codealpaca}.
-We also include the college physics, high school European history, and international law subsets from MMLU.
+We also include the college physics (MMLU-Phys.), high school European history (MMLU-Hist.), and international law (MMLU-Law) subsets from MMLU.
 For general instructions, we use the GPTeacher~\citep{gpteacher} dataset that is not included in our training data.
 The overlap rates for the first, the last, and a middle layer (layer 16) of the pruned models are visualized in Figure~\ref{fig: overlap_rates}.